≡ Menu

 Can I qualify for life insurance if I have suffered from Charcot Marie-Tooth Disease?

-It’s usually best to avoid applying for any term life insurance policy without a medical exam as these “types” of life insurance policies tend to be more difficult to qualify for.
+For this reason, it’s usually best to avoid applying for any term life insurance policy without a medical exam, as these “types” of life insurance policies tend to be more challenging to qualify for.

 Why do life insurance companies care if I have suffered from Charcot Marie-Tooth Disease?